mk12/blog/posts/assertions-and-beyond.md

 One approach is to maintain a special collection of test data, striving for a reasonable variety without going overboard.
 In Rails, these are called <dfn>fixtures</dfn>, and they are stored in YAML files.
 This doesn't sound bad, but it can become painful when there are complex relationships between objects.
 Another problem with fixtures is that they can become brittle due to badly written test cases depending on a very particular configuration.
 In those situations, it's far from obvious what you can add or change without breaking existing tests.
 If written carefully and used properly, though, fixtures can be an excellent solution.

 Factories are an alternative method of generating test data.
-[FactoryGirl][fg] is a popular Ruby library that uses this method.
+[FactoryBot][fb] is a popular Ruby library that uses this method.
 I can't say too much about it because I've never used it, but many people cite advantages over fixtures: less brittle, more flexible, easier to keep up to date, and generally more pleasant to work with.
 I certainly think it's an option worth exploring.

 # Mocks, stubs, and expectations